GLOBAL MARKETS-China slides again, Europe follows

 expect the U.S. central bank to raise interest rates in

-earlier this month by saying a move this year was on the cards,
+month by saying a move this year was on the cards, but she has

 "We expect Fed voters to pull the trigger in September, but